r-pufky/docs/apps/gpg/README.md

 Using GPG with multiple Yubikeys
 --------------------------------
 1. [Windows GPG Yubikey Setup](windows.md)

-Great detailed step-by-step [security-focused instructions are here][1].
-These instructions are an abbreviated version, which also includes a photo for your GPG master key.
+This document details setting up a GPG Master Key with a photo, and sub-documents detail Yubikey conifguration and platform setups.

+Core (out of date) [instructions are here][1].
 Additional step-by-step walkthrough instructions for configuring [multi-platform GPG/Yubikey SSH usage are here][16].

 Required Materials
 ------------------